 It is tough to go from classes to career.
 It’s a whole different set of rules and expectations.
 You may find it exhilarating; you may find it overwhelming.
 Keep in mind that every college grad you’re working with has been there.
 Be honest about your adjustment worries and ask for help.

 Working for Yourself

-And if you’re thinking that 9 to 5 and working for someone else isn’t for you, next month I’ll be sharing what agency owners around the country learned in their first year of running their own marketing firm.
+And if you’re thinking that 9 to 5 and working for someone else isn’t for you, on April 20th and 27th I’ll be sharing what agency owners around the country and in the UK learned in their first year of running their own marketing firm.

 Marilyn Heywood Paige is the Vice President of FiG Advertising and Marketing in Denver Colorado.
 She earned her Master’s in Integrated Marketing Communications from West Virginia University in 2013.